Phille92/Api/README.md

 # Apidemo
-Shows how you can create diffrent tones by changeing frequency of a sine note created by an oscillator, creating your own note progression forming chords
+Shows how you can create diffrent tones by changing frequency of a sine note created by an oscillator, creating your own note progression forming chords
 # Read more
 * https://css-tricks.com/introduction-web-audio-api/